tschettervictor/bsd-apps/README.md

      - the variables are set at the top of the app script
   4. Start the jail, fetch the script, and run it

+It is not necessary to do any mounting if you choose not to.
+It just makes it easy to rebuild jails if the needs comes up.
 All jail managers have a way to set jail properties and mount directories.
 Check documentation.

 # Tips